 - Passion for service

-Vanguard is regulated by the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
-It has a good track record and is considered safe.
+The company is regulated by the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
+Vanguard has a good track record and is considered safe.

 Vanguard gives access to the US market only.
 It has an average coverage of mutual funds.
 It covers both corporate and government bonds.
 It covers US and CBOE options exchanges.
 It advises its customers using the help of experts and its Robo-advisor technology.